Female on the Beach

-Female on the Beach is a 1955 American crime-drama film directed by Joseph Pevney starring Joan Crawford and Jeff Chandler in a story about a widow and her beach bum lover.
+Female on the Beach is a 1955 American crime-drama film directed by Joseph Pevney starring Joan Crawford and Jeff Chandler in a story about a wealthy widow and her beach bum lover.
 The screenplay by Robert Hill and Richard Alan Simmons was based on the play The Besieged Heart by Robert Hill.
 The film was produced by Albert Zugsmith.